1.5 Feature List

 box routines, rectangle subdivision, etc. See section Geometry Library (

-General utility library with templated arrays, smart pointers,
+General utility library with stuff like templated arrays, smart pointers,

 hash maps, object registry, plugin manager, radix sort, bit array, optimized